Azure/osdu-developer/README.md

 azd hooks run predeploy
 ```

-Integrated [Rest scripts](tools/rest-scripts/README.md) can be used to easily execute api calls.
+#### Cleanup

+Resources can be fully removed by running the following commands:

 ```bash
 # Remove the resources